Celebrate spring in Victoria with a pretty-in-pink Japanese picnic beneath the blooming cherry trees, and a hanami viewing party

 Chef Moto Nozawa and his wife Minako recall growing up in Japan, where hanami (cherry blossom viewing) parties are annual events, whether it’s the company picnic or a family gathering.
 Sakura season is celebrated by all, parks crowded with people supping and sipping beneath the blooming boughs late into the night.

-When their family arrived in Victoria just two years ago, Nozawa says the city’s iconic trees reminded him of home.
+When their family arrived in Victoria just a few years ago, Nozawa says the city’s iconic trees reminded him of home, inspiring this hanami menu.

 “All of the cherry trees blooming here is just like Japan,” says Nozawa, who cooked at several top restaurants and hotels in Alberta before joining the team at House of Boateng.
 I asked Nozawa to share a favourite Japanese picnic food and he presented a stunning display of intricate blossom-shaped sushi rolls, dyed fuchsia pink with beet juice, alongside little skewers of salmon, chicken and tofu, marinated in sweet soy and mirin.